wasim-abbas/Secure-msgs-App/README.md

 # Secure Messaging App

-Android basesd end-to-end SMS encryption App utilising some of the sms apis of Android and Advance Encryption Standard technique.
+Android-based end-to-end SMS encryption App utilising some of the sms apis of Android and the Advanced Encryption Standard technique.

 # Screens